cquiocho/reading-notes/class-04.md

 *Block Level Elements* - Start on a new line and will take up an entire line on the page.
   - example: `<section>` and `<div>`

-*Inline Level Elemenst* - Flow in between surrounding text and will only take up as much space needed.
+*Inline Level Elements* - Flow in between surrounding text and will only take up as much space needed.
   - example: `<span>` and `<img>`

 *Parent Element* - The outer block level element that has another block level element inside of it.

 ### Positioning Schemes